Healthy You - Every Day

 Your periods may become less regular, a sign of perimenopause.
 Your doctor can help manage symptoms like hot flashes and trouble sleeping.

-“You should also talk with them about your breast cancer risk,” Vale says.
+“You should also talk with them about your breast cancer risk,” Dr. Vale says.
 “Mammograms are an important screening for breast cancer, and can begin at age 40.”

 At age 45, begin screening for colorectal cancer.
 Ask about tests for diabetes and high cholesterol, too.